Nuakhai

-About the festival
+Description

 Nuakhai is also called Nuakhai Parab or Nuakhai Bhetghat.
 It is also known as Navakhai Parv in Chhattisgarh.
 The word nua means new and khai means food, so the name means the farmers are in possession of the newly harvested rice.
 The festival is seen as a new ray of hope, held the day after the Ganesh Chaturthi festival.
 It has a big significance for farmers and the agricultural community.
 The festival celebrated at a particular time of day which is called lagan.
 Aersaa Pithaa is prepared to celebrate this festival.
 When the lagan comes, the people first remember their village god or goddess and then have their khai.

 Nuakhai is the agricultural festival of people of Western Odisha.
 The festival is observed throughout Odisha, but it is particularly important in the life and culture of Western Odisha.
 It is a festival for the worship of food grain.
 It has its best celebration in the Kalahandi, Sambalpur, Balangir, Bargarh, Sundergarh, Jharsuguda, Subarnapur, Boudh and Nuapada districts of Odisha.